aleksandrkim61/EagerMOT/README.md

 Unzip detections anywhere you want and provide the path to the root method folder in the `inputs/utils.py` file.

+If using MOTSFusion input, also run the `adapt_kitti_motsfusion_input.py` script to copy the necessary detection information to its segmentation file.

 ### Set up a virtual environment
 * if using conda:
 ```